Physical Therapy Graduate Schools

-Physical therapy graduate schools could help prepare you to pursue a career as a physical therapist.
-Ready to take the first steps?
+Browse the listings below or use the filter to the left to narrow down your search.
 Click on any of the sponsored listings on this page for more information about individual schools.
 From there, you can see curriculum, admission requirements, and even request more information!
-Research these physical therapy graduate schools to find the perfect match to earn your doctor of physical therapy degree.
+Research these physical therapy graduate schools to find the perfect match to earn your graduate degree in physical therapy.

 Sources:bls.gov/ooh/healthcare/physical-therapists.htm#tab-4 | [i]apta.org/PTEducation/Overview/ | bls.gov/ooh/healthcare/physical-therapists.htm#tab-4 | [ii]capteonline.org/WhatWeDo/ImportanceofAccreditation/ | bls.gov/ooh/healthcare/physical-therapists.htm#tab-4 | [iii]capteonline.org/WhatWeDo/ | [iv]bls.gov/ooh/healthcare/physical-therapists.htm#tab-4 | [v]bls.gov/ooh/healthcare/physical-therapists.htm#tab-2